rfo909/CFT/doc/Doc.md

 in the interest of getting useful work out of even a single line of code.

-CFT has been routinely used on Linux and Windows, and easily integrates with external commands on both, particularly PowerShell.
+CFT is tested on Linux and Windows, and easily integrates with external commands on both, such as PowerShell, git, ssh.
 It should run everywhere that supports Java.

-Development has been going on since May 2018, and v1.0 marked a certain level of robustness and error handling, being mature enough to be made open source on github.
+Development has been going on since May 2018, and v1.0 towards end of June 2020 marked a certain level of robustness and error handling, being mature enough for open source release on github.

 It started out purely as an interactive tool, with emphasis on compact syntax, since all code was entered via the command line.
 After a while it evolved into editing the savefiles, or "script files".